cwza/markdown-resume/examples/source/cwzEnResume.md

 ### Summary {#summary}

 * Three years Java Web backend development experience（Spring + Maven + RDBMS）
-* Use Node, Express, React and Redux to develop a small JS skill demo Web App(see My Small JS Skill Demo Project section)
+* Use Node, Express, React and Redux to develop a small JS skill demo Web App(see Small JS Skill Demo Project section)
 * Learn and use new tools to develop quick and better
 * Pair coding and Team coding experience